Carlos Bianchi: Retirement in France

-Bianchi returned to French football in 1984–85 to play for Stade de Reims, his first team in Europe which was playing in Ligue 2 (Second Division).
-Nevertheless the club did not make a good performance, finishing 12th. of group A. Bianchi was not the temible scorer of his glory days, either.
-He only scored 8 goals in the season and then retired from football.
+Bianchi returned to French football in 1984–85 to play for Reims, his first team in Europe, which was playing in Ligue 2 (Second Division).
+Nevertheless, the club did not make a good performance, finishing 12th. of Group A. Bianchi was not the temible scorer of his glory days, either.
+He only scored eight goals in the season and then retired from football.
 Nevertheless, Bianchi would stay in Reims after becoming manager of the team and being in charge during the 1985–86 season.

 Managerial career

 France

-Bianchi made his debut as manager in March 1985 with Stade de Reims (where he had previously retired as player), being three seasons in Second Division without achieving promotion to the Ligue 1 despite the team reached the semifinals of Coupe de France twice.
-After his tenure on Remis, Bianchi was hired by OGC Nice in Ligue 1, coaching the club in 24 matches between 1989 and 1990.
-Nice remained in the top division after beating Racing Strasbourg in playoff with an aggregate score of 7–3.
+Bianchi made his debut as manager in March 1985 with Reims (where he had previously retired as player), spending three seasons in the Second Division without achieving promotion to the Ligue 1, despite the team reaching the semi-finals of Coupe de France twice.
+After his tenure with Reims, Bianchi was hired by Nice in Ligue 1, coaching the club in 24 matches between 1989 and 1990.
+Nice remained in the top division after beating Strasbourg in a playoff with an aggregate score of 7–3.

 After Bianchi left Nice, he returned to Paris to coach Paris FC, where he stayed two years (1991–92).

 Argentina

-Bianchi returned to Argentina in December 1992 to coach Vélez Sarsfield, the club where he had debuted, in replacement of Eduardo Luján Manera.
+Bianchi returned to Argentina in December 1992 to coach Vélez Sarsfield, the club where he had debuted, in place of Eduardo Luján Manera.
 His first match on the bench was on February 21, 1993, when Vélez beat Deportivo Español 2–0 with two goals by Omar Asad in the first round of the 1993 Clausura season.
 Vélez won that championship with 27 points in 19 matches played, achieving their 2nd. league title.

-As Argentine champion, Vélez qualified to 1994 Copa Libertadores, where the team shared group with strong and experienced rivals such as Boca Juniors and Brazilian Cruzeiro, and Palmeiras.
-Nevertheless Vélez placed 1st. in the zone therefore the squad qualified to the next stage.
+As Argentine champion, Vélez qualified to 1994 Copa Libertadores, where the team shared a group with strong and experienced rivals such as Boca Juniors and Brazilian Cruzeiro, and Palmeiras.
+Nevertheless, Vélez placed 1st in the zone; therefore, the squad qualified for the next stage.
 Vélez would then eliminate Defensor, Minervén, and Atlético Junior to face defending champions São Paulo in the finals.
 After both teams won one game each by the same score (10), a penalty shootout was run to decide a champion.
-After José Luis Chilavert stopped one shot and Roberto Pompei scored, Vélez Sarsfield won the series achieving their first Copa Libertadores trophy.
+After José Luis Chilavert stopped one shot and Roberto Pompei scored, Vélez Sarsfield won the series, achieving their first Copa Libertadores trophy.
 The next step was the 1994 Intercontinental Cup, where Bianchi led Vélez Sarsfield to win their second international title after beating Milan 2–0.
+Vélez would go on to in two more league titles with Bianchi, establishing the most successful period in the club's history.

+After a brief passage in the Italian club Roma, Bianchi returned to Argentina to coach Boca Juniors.
+In two stints in the club, Bianchi won four league titles, three Copa Libertadores titles and two Intercontinental Cup titles, becoming the club's most successful manager.